 Hello!
 Who are you?
 And tell us a little bit more about your diabetes.

 Hey everyone!
 My name is Pär Zetterberg.
-I’m 52 years old and currently living in Falkenberg, Sweden.
-I have Type 1 diabetes for a total of 33 years.
+I’m 52 years old, and currently living in Falkenberg, Sweden.
+I’ve been living with Type 1 diabetes for 33 years.

 I am Married to Linda.
 I have 2 children; Erik, 26 years old, and Emmy, 23 years old.
 I’m a former professional footballer from Sweden.
 I made my mark as a midfielder during a career that stretched from 1986 to 2006.
 Many remember me for my time at R.S.C.
 Anderlecht, but I also had the privilege of playing for other clubs like Falkenbergs FF, Charleroi, and Olympiacos.